ace-dent/8x8.me/README.md

 *Work in progress* ~ a collection of 'retro' fill patterns.
 Lovingly crafted and translated to convenient code snippets.
 Please keep the pixel gnomes fed with a [star](https://github.com/ace-dent/8x8.me/stargazers)! ⭐️

+**Note**: There's an issue viewing the gallery on GitHub; you may need to refresh the page if some images fail to load.

 <br>